grrr-amsterdam/guidelines/coding-standards/general/README.md

 ## Comments

 Comments are added with the best of intentions, obviously.
-But take a moment to consider wether you can make the code self-explanatory before adding a comment.
+But take a moment to consider whether you can make the code self-explanatory before adding a comment.
 Maybe your variable names are ambiguous?
 Maybe your function parameters can be made a little bit more clear?

 If you absolutely must, write a clear comment, use proper capitalisation and punctuation.
 We're not bloody animals.